Insomnia refers to the inability to fall sleep or to maintain sleep, or waking up early and not getting enough sleep.

 While occasional insomnia as a symptom is very common, “insomnia disorder” is a medically classifiable condition in which the above symptoms are associated with impaired functioning during the day.
 The insomnia should also last for more than a month for the “insomnia disorder” diagnosis to apply.

 Insomnia is the most common sleep disorder.
 The International Classification of Sleep Disorders (ICSD-3) defines insomnia disorder as follows: “Insomnia is a persistent difficulty with sleep initiation, duration, consolidation, or quality that occurs despite adequate opportunity and circumstances for sleep, and results in some form of daytime impairment.
 When no underlying cause can be found, a person is said to be suffering from primary insomnia.
 Where a cause is found (for example, a medical condition), it’s classified as secondary insomnia.”

 Insomniacs may experience loss of energy and enthusiasm, have problems with memory and concentration, and may feel ill, sleepy and frustrated.
-Poor sleep can be associated with accidents, lower work productivity and may worsen medical and psychological conditions.
+Poor sleep can be associated with accidents and lower work productivity, and may worsen medical and psychological conditions.
 These consequences make insomnia an important health problem that deserves serious attention.